patrickswijgman/lsp-extra.nvim/README.md

 		"lua_ls", -- Disables `~/.config/nvim/lsp/lua_ls.lua`
 	},
 	-- Set options for the floating documentation window when pressing K.
-	-- For example if you have cmp or blink.cmp configured to have window borders, this will then fit in nicely. hover = {
+	-- For example if you have cmp or blink.cmp configured to have window borders, then this will fit in nicely. hover = {
 	    border = "rounded",
+	},
+    -- Setup builtin LSP completion.
+    -- Contains an extra option to trigger the completion menu on all characters, normally it would only trigger when pressing the '.' character (depends on the language server).
+    -- Not needed if you have already have a completion plugin like cmp or blink.cmp. completion = {
+        trigger_on_all_characters = true,
     },
 	-- Disable LSP semantic tokens, to prevent race conditions with Treesitter. disable_semantic_tokens = true,
 	-- On attach function for all language servers, set keymaps here for example.